 This example shows how we can use state machines to write down monitors.
 Given a monitor as a state machine, how do we run it to watch for errors?
 In addition to the monitor, we need a list of the data sampled at each time.
 Assume we had a way to remember the current configuration.
 We take the first sample off the list, change configurations by matching the sample against the guards, and repeat on the rest of the list.
 For example, assume we had the state machine shown above and the sample list (list 'red 'green 'green 'yellow).
-Then we would progress through the samples and configurations as shown in the following table:
+Then we would progress through the samples and configurations as shown in the following table (in each line other than the first, the current configuration is the next configuration from the previous line):

 Sample list Current Configuration Next Configuration

-( list 'red 'green 'green 'yellow) is-red is-red
+(list 'red 'green 'green 'yellow) is-red is-red

 (list 'green 'green 'yellow) is-red is-green

 (list 'green 'yellow) is-green is-green

 (list 'yellow) is-green is-yellow

-empty is-green OKAY (stop monitor)
+empty is-yellow OKAY (stop monitor)